kompanie-dev/reagenz/documentation/DOCUMENTATION.md

 ```

 If you want to access the selector data in your component, you first have to define them in the `selectors` property.
-After that they will be available via `this.useSelectorData()` in your component.
+After that they will be available via `this.selectorData` in your component.

 ```js
 import { Component } from "@kompanie/reagenz";